 Stevenage, Jeremiah Inns

 Planning permission issues meant these almshouses weren’t built till a decade after the death of Jeremiah (Jerry) Inns, who died in 1945 at the age of 67, around the end of World War II.
-He is buried at St Nicholas church, Stevenage.
+He is buried at St Nicholas church, Stevenage, along with his wife Helen and his sister Margaret.

 Among other legacies in his will, he left his house, Springfield, to Stevenage UDC for use as a hospital, now used as the Old Stevenage Community Centre.
-He also provided for 4 almshouses to be built (if they had not been built by the time of his death), along with £9000 for their upkeep.
-In addition he provided for more almshouses to be built in nearby Aston.
+He provided for 4 almshouses to be built (if they had not been built by the time of his death), along with £9000 for their upkeep.
+In addition he left £9000 for more almshouses in nearby Aston, to be built in the name of his late brother, John.

 By 1949 the trustees had chosen a site of an acre and had plans drawn up by an architect.
 However, planning permission was an issue.
 Stevenage was developed following World War II, the new town being built to the south of what is now known as the Old Town.
 However, the site was zoned as part of the Neighbourhood Centre of Old Stevenage Neighbourhood and the powers that be thought the site was inappropriate.
 The trustees’ response was that they were not interested in any other site.
 The site had been chosen before the New Town Corporation came into being, and if the almshouses were not built there the legacy and its benefit to the people of Stevenage would be lost.